 The Start: Empowerment founders’ understanding of environmental and climate justice began long before they applied for Green Grant funding.
 For Alexia, climate change was a vivid part of her childhood.
 “I’ve always known about environmental issues, from my mom yelling at me for playing under acid rain to being consciously aware of the breadths of polluted air, increasing hurricanes, and heat waves every summer,” she recalls.

 And yet, her awareness of environmental justice education fell short.
 That’s because her school curriculum glossed over the causes and impact of the crisis.
 It wasn’t until college that she began to explore the ways capitalism and structural inequality contribute.
 “It became clear to me that the climate crisis is primarily a problem of our political economy.
 And I have been working in this field ever since,” she says.
 Now, she has a degree in politics and economics of inequality from Gallatin.
 Additionally, she completed a minor in Spanish.

-Through not only biology classes but also food gardens, camps, and projects that focused on ecological conservation, Kiersten had some exposure to environmentalism in her childhood as well.
-But similar to Alexia, she began advocating for human rights by designing educational projects and creative initiatives across five countries on three separate continents once she arrived at college.
-“It was through this process that I discovered the various facets of justice—like environmental justice—that are linked to sustainability,” she says.
-A Global Liberal Studies major, she concentrated in politics, rights, and development as well as earned a second major in Middle Eastern and Islamic Studies.
-She also has a minor in Public Policy and Management.
+Through not only biology classes but also food gardens, camps, and projects that focused on ecological conservation, Kier had some exposure to environmentalism in their childhood as well.
+But similar to Alexia, they began advocating for human rights by designing educational projects and creative initiatives across five countries on three separate continents once they arrived at college.
+“It was through this process that I discovered the various facets of justice—like environmental justice—that are linked to sustainability,” they say.
+A Global Liberal Studies major, they concentrated in politics, rights, and development as well as earned a second major in Middle Eastern and Islamic Studies.
+They also have a minor in Public Policy and Management.